 - Normal aging

-If you are experiencing nerve compression of one of your ulnar nerve roots and you are considering treatment, contact Laser Spine Institute to hear about your options, including minimally invasive, outpatient endoscopic spine procedures.
-These gentle procedures are excellent alternatives to intrusive open back surgery and may be able to provide the pain relief that you require.
+If you are experiencing nerve compression of one of your ulnar nerve roots and you are considering treatment, contact Laser Spine Institute to hear about your options, including minimally invasive, outpatient spine procedures.
+These advanced procedures are effective alternatives to intrusive open back surgery and may be able to provide the pain relief that you require.
 Contact us today to learn more, and to receive a review of your MRI or CT scan.